 The lowlands, plateaus and mountains of Romania and Bulgaria form the Lower Basin of the River Danube.
 Finally, the river divides into three main branches, forming the Danube Delta, which covers an area of about 6,750 km².

-In its middle reaches, the Danube looks more like a flatbed river, with around half the speed of the Upper Danube, with low banks and a bed that reaches a width of more than 1.5 km.
+In its middle section, the Danube looks more like a flatbed river, with around half the speed of the Upper Danube, with low banks and a bed that reaches a width of more than 1.5 km.
 Only in two stretches - at Visegrad (Hungary) and at the Iron Gates - does the river flow through narrow, canyon-like gorges.

 The Danube enters the Little Alföld Plain immediately after emerging from the Hungarian Gates Gorge near Bratislava.
 There the river slows down abruptly and loses its transporting capacity, leading to the deposition of enormous quantities of gravel and sand on the riverbed.
-This deposition has formed two large islands, one on the Slovakian side of the river and the other on the Hungarian side, which have a combined area of about 1,869 km², and are home to some 190,000 inhabitants in more than 100 settlements.
+This deposition has formed two large islands, one on the Slovakian side of the river and the other on the Hungarian side.
+Both have a combined area of about 1,869 km², and are home to some 190,000 inhabitants in more than 100 settlements.

 The Danube then flows past Budapest and across the vast Great Alföld Plain until it reaches the Iron Gate Gorge.
 The riverbed is shallow and marshy, and low terraces stretch along both banks.
 Deposition has formed a large number of islands along these reaches, including Csepel Island near Budapest.
-In this stretch the Danube is joined by the waters of three major tributaries - the Drava, the Tisza and the Sava - which nearly triples its flow.
+In this stretch, the Danube is joined by the waters of three major tributaries - the Drava, the Tisza and the Sava - which nearly triples its flow.

 Beyond the Iron Gates, the Lower Danube flows across a wide plain; the river becomes shallower and broader, with several major islands, and the current slows down considerably.
-The tributaries that enter the main river along this section, including the Iskar, the Olt, the Yantra, the Siret and the Prut are comparatively small and account for only a modest increase in the total flow rate.
+The tributaries that enter the main river along this section, including the Iskar, the Olt, the Yantra, the Siret and the Prut are comparatively small and only account for a modest increase in the total flow rate.

 The river finally divides into three main branches near Tulcea in Romania, some 80 km from the sea, forming a delta extending over an area of about 6,500 km².